An-Shun-Tai/anshun.tai/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About lab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Short Bio.
+PI Short Bio.
 -------
 I received my Ph.D. in Statistics at National Tsing Hua University in 2019.
 My current research interests are the genomic data analysis and causal inference.